Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 3

 - This season the Kraken scored only one goal in 13 games and they've earned two points (0-11-2) in those contests.

-- Seattle has earned six points (2-11-2 record) this season when scoring a pair of goals .
+- Seattle has six points (2-11-2) when scoring a pair of goals this season.

-- Seattle has scored a single power-play goal in 31 games this season and has recorded 43 points from those matchups.
+- This season, Seattle has recorded a lone power-play goal in 31 games has a record of 20-8-3 in those matchups.

 - When outshooting its opponent this season, Seattle is 36-18-4 (76 points).